ishmaelsanchez/ishresume/about.markdown

 <p>Bachelor of Science degree in Technical Management with a concentration in Computer Information Systems.</p>
 <p>Decorated Military Sergeant, served for six years in the United States Army.
 Graduate of the Primary Leadership Development Course.
 Served in Iraq as a Squad and Team leader.
 Purple heart and Combat Action Badge recipient.</p>

-<h3>Drupal and open source work</h3>
+<h3>Web, Drupal and open source work</h3>
 <p> I've worked as a freelance web designer/developer.
 During that time, my work is focused on creating web standard-compliant sites, quality designs with open sources tools and technology.
-I make websites using <a href="/drupal">Drupal</a> and <a href="/tags/dreamweaver">Dreamweaver</a>.  <a href="/drupal" title="Learn more about Drupal">What is Drupal?
+I've created websites using <a href="/drupal">Drupal</a> and Dreamweaver.  <a href="/drupal" title="Learn more about Drupal">What is Drupal?
 Find out now</a>.</p>

 <p>  I've designed and developed 100's of Drupal-based sites.
 I'm a Drupal enthusiast and Drupal theme contributor.
-I designed and created the <a href="http://drupal.org/project/ishalist">Ishalist</a> and <a href="http://drupal.org/project/earthish">Earthish</a>  Drupal themes.
+I designed and created the <a href="http://drupal.org/project/ishalist">Ishalist</a> and <a href="/earthish">Earthish</a>  Drupal themes.
 Additionally, I maintain the <a href="http://drupal.org/project/aberdeen">Aberdeen</a> theme.</p>

 <h3>Affiliations</h3>
 <a href="https://www.drupal.org/user/464624" title="View my association page"><img src="/img/drupal-individual-member.png" title="Drupal Individual Member" alt="Drupal Individual Member" /></a>